eastbanctech/dob-docs/docs/da-login.md

 <section id="dispatch-app-login" markdown="1">

 ## Dispatch App Login
 To use the Dispatch app, the user must login with a valid Access DC Username and Password.

+To resolve any login issues with the Dispatch app, inspectors should contact their manager or technical support.

 ![Group 33 -screenshot](../images/dispatch-app/da-login/dispatch-app-login1.png)